easyping/ArangoDBJDBC/README.md

 #### Option arrayCollectionEnabled

 If the arrayCollectionEnabled option is set to true.
 Virtual collections are added for all object array properties in the main level of a collection.
+A virtual collection name is created from the collection name and the property name.
+e.g. Order.products
+Virtual collection name: Order_products

 #### Option arraySimpleValueEnabled

 If the arraySimpleValueEnabled option is set to true.
 Virtual collections are added for all simple array properties in the main level of a collection.
+A virtual collection name is created from the collection name and the property name.
+e.g. Order.products
+Virtual collection name: Order_products

 #### Option modifySqlStatement